 - First, combine flour and all the dry ingredients together in a large bowl and set aside.

-- In the bowl of your mixer, add oil and sugar and mix very well until smooth.
+- In the bowl of a stand mixer fitted with paddle attachment, add oil and sugar and mix very well until smooth.

 - Add eggs one at a time, beating well after each egg.